Unity in Diversity vs. Disunity in Ideologies

 Solution and Approach

-The best approach would be a combination of maintaining one’s own culture – and learning how to truly value it – while learning that other cultures also truly value their own cultures.
-Such a basic realization can foster mutual understanding in how we are all united in deeply valuing our own unique – but diverse – heritage and origins which would cultivate the necessary respect for each other which is a requirement for basic social cohesion.
+The best, balanced approach would be to learn how to truly value and appreciate one’s own culture while learning that other cultures also truly value their own cultures.
+Such a basic realisation can foster mutual understanding in how we are all united in deeply valuing our own unique – but diverse – heritage and origins which would cultivate the necessary respect for each other which is a requirement for basic social cohesion.

-Unity in Diversity is a challenge well-worth undertaking to bring about a more harmonious world, but the fragility of the concept should not be underestimated.
+My belief is that Unity in Diversity remains a challenge well worth undertaking to bring about a more harmonious world, but the fragility of the concept should not be underestimated.
 In practice, we have certainly not arrived at consistent Unity in Diversity yet because of disruptive identity politics … and therefore the jury is still out on the concept itself.
-In light of developments in South Africa – which could be considered a prime test case for Unity in Diversity in the world – becoming aware of how we end up undermining the social cohesion in our own countries by embracing identity politics would go a long way to motivate genuine personal and cultural identity development and an understanding of the importance of not losing our cultural identities altogether.
+In light of developments in South Africa – which could be considered a prime test case for Unity in Diversity in the world – becoming aware of how we could end up undermining the social cohesion in our own countries by embracing identity politics would go a long way to motivate genuine personal and cultural identity development and towards an understanding of the importance of not losing one’s own personal or cultural identity altogether.

 By JJ Montagnier

-JJ Montagnier is an independent writer based in South America.
+JJ Montagnier is an independent writer based in South Africa.
 He has a personal interest in conflict resolution, democracy and social cohesion.
 He has spent time in Ireland (north and south), the Middle East, and Central and South America (among other places) to learn first-hand about the social and political issues affecting the countries and societies in those regions.
-The views and opinions expressed in this essay are those of the author.
+The views and opinions expressed in this essay are those of the writer.

-References to (and excerpts from) this article may be used, provided that the author is mentioned and with direction to the original content: please use the page address (URL) in the browser to link to.
+References to (and excerpts from) this article may be used, provided that the writer is credited.

 Copyright © · All Rights Reserved · Gypsy Café

 1.)
-The state or fact of being organized in a tribe or tribes.
+The state or fact of being organised in a tribe or tribes